|

 eligibility requirements also apply.
 The Aid and Attendance (A&A) Pension provides benefits for veterans and surviving spouses who require the regular attendance of another person to assist in eating, bathing, dressing and undressing or taking care of the needs of nature.
 It also includes individuals who are blind or a patient in a nursing home because of mental or physical incapacity.
 Assisted care in an assisting living facility also qualifies.
 Some of you may have parents/grandparents/spouses who are currently paying these expenses out-of-pocket and may rate such compensation.
 More on this program at the following link: http://www.veteranaid.org/program.php

-Check Your Military Retiree Account Statement Walt
+Check Your Military Retiree Account Statement "Just

 wanted to let you know that, the same as many of you, I recently